Flight shame: Individual decisions

 While reducing aviation emissions on a global scale requires policy changes because they reflect regulatory and business failures to address the climate crisis, individuals have supported this idea by reducing the carbon footprint of their travel and serving as influencers, voters, and social movement participants to pressure governments and businesses into action.

-In Sweden, train use has increased, while domestic flying has decreased.
-SJ, Sweden's main train operator, reported that it sold 1.5 million more tickets in 2018 than the year prior.
+In Sweden, train ridership has increased, while domestic flying has decreased.
+SJ, Sweden's main railway operator, reported that it sold 1.5 million more tickets in 2018 than the year prior.
 According to Swedavia, Sweden's airport operators, domestic travel decreased 9% from the previous year.
 Passenger numbers at Sweden's ten busiest airports decreased 5% in the summer of 2019, compared to the year prior.

 The same pattern was seen in Germany.
-Deutsche Bahn AG railway service reported a record high number of travelers in 2019.
+Deutsche Bahn AG railway service reported a record high number of travellers in 2019.
 German airports showed a decrease in passengers taking domestic flights, down 12% from November 2019, compared to the year prior.

 In a 2019 survey of 6,000 people by the Swiss bank UBS, 21% of respondents in the United States, France, England and Germany said they flew less in the past year.

 This pattern has so far not been observed in the Netherlands.
-A 2019 survey by NBTC-Nipo Research showed that almost 60% of Dutch people (a percentage that has barely changed in 10 years) stated they found it important to factor in sustainability when planning a holiday, but 5% more planned to fly to their destination in the future than in 2019.
-A 2020 survey by NBTC-Nipo Research showed the situation had further exacerbated: out of a total of 39.9 million holidays, the Dutch made 10.1 million holiday flights (a 3% increase) and 10 million holiday car trips in 2019 (a 3% decrease), meaning flying holidays outnumbered driving holidays for the first time in Dutch history.
+A 2019 survey by NBTC-Nipo Research showed that almost 60% of Dutch people (a percentage that has barely changed in 10 years) stated they found it important to factor in sustainability when planning a holiday, but 5% more planned to fly to their destination in the future than in 2019.A 2020 survey by NBTC-Nipo Research showed the situation had further exacerbated: out of a total of 39.9 million holidays, the Dutch made 10.1 million holiday flights (a 3% increase) and 10 million holiday car trips in 2019 (a 3% decrease), meaning flying holidays outnumbered driving holidays for the first time in Dutch history.